 - Tirzepatide (Mounjaro), a GLP-1/GIP dual agonist from Eli Lilly.
 In SURMOUNT-1 (NEJM 2022), 20.9% body-weight reduction at 72 weeks was reported.

-Both are prescription-only (receptbelagda) medicines in Sweden and across the EU.
+Both approved medicines are prescription-only (receptbelagda) in Sweden and across the EU.
 Neither is available over the counter, and there are no regulatory plans to reclassify them in the near term.

 Are GLP-1 medicines available without prescription in Sweden?